Calaveras Big Trees: A California State Park

 The Big Stump

 What Is Special About Calaveras Big Trees Park?

-Calaveras Big Trees State Park is a beautiful campground nestled in the shade of the mountain redwoods.
+Calaveras Big Trees State Park is a beautiful state park and campground nestled in the shade of the mountain redwoods.
 It is also a historic site.
 Before we learned to appreciate these trees, and realize that they could not be replaced within our lifetimes, there was a huge logging industry in many of the groves of redwood trees statewide.

 These giant trees do provide a very durable wood that is resistant to rot, so redwood is in high demand in the construction industry.
 Unfortunately, redwood trees grow extremely slowly, and the most massive trees that still exist are ancient.
 Some of the specimens that were cut down in the past were dated to one or two hundred years BCE.
 Now that we have finally wised up, many hundreds of acres have been protected for future generations to enjoy.